Gerald M. Steinberg: Biography

 Gerald Steinberg was born in the United Kingdom.
-He completed a joint bachelor's degree in Physics and in Near Eastern Studies at the University of California, Berkeley in 1973, and then a master's degree in Physics at the University of California, San Diego in 1975.
-He obtained his doctorate in government from Cornell University, in 1981.
-He began teaching at Bar Ilan University in 1982, and is a professor of Political Science.
+He completed a joint bachelor's degree in physics and Near Eastern Studies at the University of California, Berkeley, in 1973 and a master's degree in physics at the University of California, San Diego, in 1975.
+He obtained his doctorate in government from Cornell University in 1981.
+He began teaching at Bar Ilan University in 1982, and is a professor of political science.

 Steinberg has served as a consultant to the Israeli Ministry of Foreign Affairs and to the Israeli National Security Council.
 He also served as a legislative adviser to Likud Knesset Member Ze'ev Elkin.

 NGO Monitor

-Steinberg is founder and president of the NGO Monitor, an institute whose stated aim is "to generate and distribute critical analysis and reports on the output of the international NGO community" and "to publicize distortions of human rights issues in the Arab-Israeli conflict and provide information and context for the benefit of NGOs working in the Middle East."
+Steinberg is founder and president of NGO Monitor, a right-wing non-governmental organization based in Jerusalem that reports on international NGO activity from a pro-Israel perspective.

-Steinberg has been a longtime critic of Human Rights Watch, Amnesty International, Christian Aid, Oxfam and other organizations that he accuses of having "contributed to the hatred, rather than supporting peace".
-Writing in a 2004 Jerusalem Post article he said, "HRW's press statement exposes it as a biased political organization hiding behind the rhetoric of human rights."
+Steinberg has been a longtime critic of Human Rights Watch, Amnesty International, Christian Aid, Oxfam, and other organizations he says have "contributed to the hatred, rather than supporting peace".
+In a 2004 Jerusalem Post article he wrote, "HRW's press statement exposes it as a biased political organization hiding behind the rhetoric of human rights."
 Later he accused HRW of "exploiting the rhetoric of human rights to delegitimize Israel".
-Human Rights Watch accused Steinberg of "sleight of hand" in his reporting of its activities, and of ignoring its condemnations of Palestinian militant actions.
+HRW accused Steinberg of "sleight of hand" in his reporting of its activities, and of ignoring its condemnations of Palestinian militant actions.

 In 2014, former Associated Press journalist Matti Friedman said that AP reporters had been banned from interviewing Steinberg and NGO Monitor.
 The AP denied the claim.

 Court case

 In January 2010, after the European Commission refused to release documents on NGO funding, Steinberg initiated legal action under the EU's Freedom of Information statutes.
 The court ruled that instability in the Middle East and the prospect that "such information may pose a danger to human rights groups" justified the refusal.
-The court further found that Steinberg's petition was "manifestly lacking any foundation in law."
+The court further found that Steinberg's petition was "manifestly lacking any foundation in law".

-Commenting on Steinberg's failed legal action, Israeli attorney Michael Sfard commented that "Steinberg invents demons and then chases them.
+Of Steinberg's failed legal action, Israeli attorney Michael Sfard said: "Steinberg invents demons and then chases them.
 On the way, he convinces the Europeans that the fears for the welfare of Israeli democracy are justified.
 All the data about the donations of foreign countries to Israeli human rights organizations are published on the Web sites of the organizations, as required by law."